-As a reminder, the project end date is NOT the same as the reporting deadline.
-The end date is simply the date at which point all project work should be complete.
-It's important that extension requests are submitted and approved prior to this date.
-The project end date is listed in your award letter.
-Even if you have spent all the grant funds, you will need an extension if you need additional time to complete your proposed project deliverables, including making the metadata for your project available online.
-If all project deliverables are not complete by April 30, 2020, you will need an extension.
+For those who may be new to grants, a project end date is not the same as the reporting deadline.
+The project end date is the date by which all project work should be complete.
+It's important that extension requests are submitted about 4-6 weeks prior to the project's end date, which for everyone again is September 30, 2020.
+Even if you have spent all the grant funds, you will need an extension if you require additional time to complete your proposed project deliverables, including making the metadata for your project available online.
+If all project deliverables are not complete by the end date, you will need an extension.